kneath/kneath.github.com/handbook/index.md

 Spend all of your time in **Claude Cowork**.

-For the purposes of learning these tools, always use the newest models and highest levels of 'thinking'.
+For the purposes of learning these tools, always use the newest models and highest levels of "thinking".
 Right now that means choose **Opus 4.6** and click the checkbox for **Extended thinking**.

 ## Basic Concepts